 Early June – Faculty Mentor FYRE Opportunities descriptions due

-Late July – Student applications due
+Mid July – Student applications due

-Early August – Application review and ranking
+Late July – Application review and ranking

-Mid-August – Placements finalized
+Early August – Placements finalized

-End of August: Students who accept matches start payroll paperwork.
+Mid-August - Big Red Welcome Week: Students who accept matches start payroll paperwork.

 Early September – FYRE student positions & paid training begin (first business day after Labor Day holiday)